Directed by: Mike Wiluan || Produced by: Junxiang Huang, Kimberly James, Rayya Makarim, Fong Chen Tan, Mike Wiluan

 As Indonesian action cinema in particular and Oceanian genre film in general blossom from the fertile seeds laid by Gareth Evans’ Raid (2011, 2014) films, its native filmmakers experiment with weirder and more creative combinations of cinematic formula.
 You have action interbreeding with horror conventions in Killers (2014), crime drama narratives in Berandal (2014), and grindhouse thriller tropes in The Night Comes for Us (2018).
 Even genres that have little vibrancy elsewhere have found resurgence in Southeast Asia.
-Westerns, for instance, which have long been defunct in mainstream Hollywood, have been rebooted as “Oriental Westerns” in Korea (e.g. The Good, The Bad, The Weird ) like in Japan before them (e.g. Seven Samurai ); now, the the latest Western-action hybrid has arrived in Oceania in the form of Mike Wiluan‘s Buffalo Boys, a not-so-subtle homage to classical American cowboy pictures whereby the cinematic American frontier is translocated to colonial Indonesia, trading Mexican outlaws for Indonesian martial artists and Native American tribes for the Dutch East India company.
-These cultural mishmashes and blending of Western and martial arts action formula don’t always synergize, but Wiluan’s production team has enough dynamic versatility to make their ambitious narrative swim despite a limited budget.
+Westerns, for instance, which have long been defunct in mainstream Hollywood, have been rebooted as “Oriental Westerns” in Korea (e.g. The Good, The Bad, The Weird ) like in Japan before them (e.g. Seven Samurai ); now, the the latest Western-action hybrid has arrived from Oceania in the form of Mike Wiluan‘s Buffalo Boys, a not-so-subtle homage to classical American cowboy pictures; the cinematic American frontier is translocated to colonial Indonesia, trading Mexican outlaws for Indonesian martial artists and Native American tribes for the Dutch East India company.

 Buffalo Boys opens in the “original” American West, where our trio of heroes, the young Indonesian nobles Ario Bayu and Yoshi Sudarso, and their uncle/mentor, Tio Pakusadewo, engage in old-fashioned bare-knuckle boxing on the United States continental railroad they helped build.
-The narrative soon transitions to their characters’ native Indonesia, however, as they embark on their uncle’s long awaited mission — i.e. to fulfill the dream of every Old World immigrant parent of every second-generation American, ever — to recapture their native village from the iron grip of a ruthless Dutch officer, Reinout Bussemaker.
+The narrative soon transitions to their characters’ native Indonesia, however, as they embark on their uncle’s long awaited mission — i.e. to fulfill the dream of every Old World immigrant parent of every second-generation American, ever — to reclaim their native sovereignty from the iron grip of a ruthless colonial oppressor (in this case, save their village from Dutch officer Reinout Bussemaker).
 On its surface, this premise is a fun, inventive twist on the traditional gunslinger formula, especially when one takes into account director Wiluan’s competent blending of Western gunplay stunts and Southeast Asian martial arts choreography.
 Director of photography, John Radel, seems to relish the near endless staging possibilities of combining the two, producing a plethora of well paced, creative, unpredictable action set-pieces that develop organically and build tension before their release.
 The only weakness of the movie’s action filmmaking is its lazy use of digital blood FX, which are a far cry from The Raid films’ seamless transition between practical and computer generated (CG) gore, as well as several obvious composite backgrounds in the film’s opening act.

 Buffalo Boys is altogether a mixed bag once you reach the end credits.
 Its action sequences are creative, fun, and immensely entertaining, and are complemented by their memorable colonial Indonesian backdrop.
 That being said, the film grinds to a halt every time its dual leads, Ario Bayu and Yoshi Sudarso, aren’t blowing away colonial oppressors with their Lancaster quad-barrels or dismembering Javanese gangsters with hatchets.
 The film’s large supporting cast is, without a doubt, the biggest casualty of the film’s lackluster screenplay, most of whom are reduced to one-dimensional villains or trite, formulaic, quasi-love interests whose character arcs yield little payoff.
 I would be hard-pressed to recommend the film to anyone besides die-hard action fans, despite how much fun I had with the movie, top to bottom.
 With all that in mind, Buffalo Boys is yet further evidence of Indonesian action cinema’s blossoming in the 2010s, continuing the legacy of Gareth Evans’ and Iko Uwais’ groundbreaking work on The Raid movies.
 As much as those latter films influenced cinema as far away as Hollywood, it’s only right their native archipelago nation benefited the most from their success, and Buffalo Boys remains an admirable, if flawed, descendant of unparalleled action icons.